the1lab/1lab/src/Cat/Diagram/Pullback.lagda.md

-In that framing, there is a canonical choice for "the" pullback of an arrow along another: We put the arrow $f$ we want to pullback on the right side of the diagram, and the pullback is the right arrow.
+In that framing, there is a canonical choice for "the" pullback of an arrow along another: We put the arrow $f$ we want to pullback on the right side of the diagram, and the pullback is the left arrow.
 Using the type `is-pullback`{.Agda} defined above, the arrow which results from pulling back is adjacent _to the adjustment_: `is-pullback f⁺ g _ f`.
 To help keep this straight, we define what it means for a class of